digbmc/media-medea/play.md

 *Media/Medea* is a play by Pulitzer-winning playwright James Ijames that reimagines Euripides' *Medea* for the 21st century by foregrounding issues of race and familial conflict.

-World premiere performances of *Media/Medea* will take place April 13 – 16 at the Bryn Mawr College Hepburn Teaching Theater, and April 20 – 22 at the Community College of Philadelphia’s Performance Theater.
-Ticket reservations are now available to the general public.
+World premiere performances of *Media/Medea* were held April 13 – 16 at the Bryn Mawr College Hepburn Teaching Theater, and April 20 – 22 at the Community College of Philadelphia’s Performance Theater.

-<a href='https://brynmawrarts.ticketleap.com/medea/' target="_blank"><button>Bryn Mawr Ticket Reservations</button></a>
-<a href='https://community-college-of-philadelphia.ticketleap.com/media-medea/' target="_blank"><button> CCP Ticket Reservations </button></a>

-Following the world premiere, an open-access version of Ijames' script will be made available on this website.
+An open-access version of Ijames' script will soon be made available on this website.

 <figure>
   <img src="{{ site.baseurl }}/assets/images/CCP_Medea_Photography-178.jpg" alt="Image of six cast members in rehearsal, one standing in center mid speech, the rest seated or standing in background."/>